 Skip to content

-Funding for these 2, 3 and 4-year-olds is for up to 15 hours a week of early education and childcare over 38 weeks of the year.
+Funding is provided for these 2, 3 and 4-year-olds for up to 270 hours of early education over the course of a year.

 Early education providers must ensure they have written approval from London Borough of Merton to claim this funding before confirming any entitlement with parents of eligible children.